microsoft/TypeScript/doc/spec.md

 ***Union types*** represent values that may have one of several disjoint representations.
 A value of a union type *A* | *B* is a value that is *either* of type *A* or type *B*.
 Union types are written using union type literals (section [3.6.6](#3.6.6)).

-A union type encompasses an unordered set of unrelated types (that is, types that aren’t subtypes of each other).
+A union type encompasses an unordered set of unrelated types (that is, types that aren't subtypes of each other).
 The following rules govern union types:

 * *A* | *B* is equivalent to *A* if *B* is a subtype of *A*.
 * *A* | *B* is equivalent to *B* | *A*.